Privacy-Preserving Empathy Detection in Video Interactions: Experiments and Results

-We benchmark against XGBoost, which \citet{mathur-acii-hri} reported as the best model for the HRI dataset.
-Since no official implementation of their XGBoost usage was released, we re-implemented their XGBoost configuration using the three hyperparameters specified in \citep{mathur-acii-hri}.
-We use the default values of other hyperparameters unspecified in \citep{mathur-acii-hri}.
-We denote this version as XGBoost\textsuperscript{\citep{mathur-acii-hri}} throughout the paper.
-Since our implementation of XGBoost\textsuperscript{\citep{mathur-acii-hri}} failed to reproduce the performance metrics reported in \citep{mathur-acii-hri}, presumably due to undisclosed hyperparameters or training details, we implemented an additional XGBoost model with hyperparameter optimisation via Optuna.
-Apart from XGBoost, we further implemented random forest (RF) and support vector machine (SVM) algorithms with their default hyperparameters as baseline models.
+We benchmark against several classical machine learning and deep learning models.
+The work releasing \ac{HRI} dataset \citep{mathur-acii-hri} reported XGBoost as the best model for this dataset.
+Since no official implementation of their XGBoost configuration was released, we re-implemented it using the three hyperparameters specified in \citep{mathur-acii-hri}.
+For other hyperparameters not specified in \citep{mathur-acii-hri}, we use default values from the official XGBoost library.
+We further implement an additional XGBoost model with hyperparameter optimisation via Optuna.
+Apart from XGBoost, we further implemented \ac{RF} and \ac{SVM} algorithms with their default hyperparameters as baseline models.

-The work proposing TabPFN benchmarks against gradient boosting methods, including XGBoost, across 18 numerical datasets, because gradient boosting methods continue to dominate tabular classification tasks \citep{hollmann-iclr-tabpfn}.
-We propose a privacy-aware framework to address the unavailability of raw videos due to privacy and ethics constraints.
-In such settings, tabular representations of pre-extracted visual features are often the only available modality.
-Prior research \citep{mathur-acii-hri} on the HRI benchmark also established XGBoost as the best method, outperforming deep learning models.
-While advanced video models in this dataset could capture more expressive temporal cues, that would require access to full video sequences, which is unavailable to \textit{``protect privacy''} \citep{mathur-acii-hri}.
-Therefore, the above selection of baseline models is appropriate, given the tabular nature of the benchmark.